Faculty & School/Dept.

 Currently available to supervise graduate students: No

-Examining positive psychology interventions in large community samples with a special focus on the study of compassion.
-More specifically, Dr. Mongrain wishes to elucidate the antecedents, obstacles, and facilative conditions for compassionate responding.
+Examining transcendent emotions as well as the dark side of the human psyche.
+More specifically, Dr. Mongrain wishes to elucidate the antecedents, obstacles, and facilative conditions for flourishing and compassionate responding.

 Investigation of brief online positive psychology interventions in a large Canadian sample.